exavolt/zflo/docs/data-format.md

 ## ZFlo Internal Format

-The core engine uses a normalized JSON format that represents flowcharts as directed graphs.
+The core data structure in ZFlo is the `FlowDefinition` object.
+It's a JSON object that defines the entire structure, state, and behavior of a flow.

 ### Schema